mikeCenters/NumberTextField/README.md

 ## Formatter Attributes

+### NumberFormatter.numberStyle
+#### Percent
+The `NumberTextField` expects the `value` to be in a decimal format.
+- 100% would be "value = 1.0"
+- 50% would be "value = 0.5"

+### Fractional Digits
+These attributes have a default value unique to the `NumberFormatter.numberStyle` attribute.
+If fractional input is not performing as expected, set the `.maximumFractionDigits` and `.minimumFractionDigits` attributes to the desired output.

 ### NumberFormatter.alwaysShowDecimalSeparator
 The `.alwaysShowDecimalSeparator` attribute is manipulated via the `Coordinator`.
 If the developer chooses to not allow fractional input, set the `.maximumFractionalDigits` attribute to zero.
 This will also filter the decimal separator from user input.

-### Fractional Digits
-These attributes have a default value unique to the `NumberFormatter.numberStyle` attribute.
-If fractional input is not performing as expected, set the `.maximumFractionDigits` and `.minimumFractionDigits` attributes to the desired output.

-### NumberFormatter.numberStyle
-#### Percent
-The `NumberTextField` expects the `value` to be in a decimal format.

-    100% would be "value = 1.0"
-    50% would be "value = 0.5"

 # Current Issues / Objectives